maxludden/supergene-v2/books/book07/md/chapter-2320.md

 This was Han Sen’s first time there, so it all seemed just a little bit too coincidental.

-“It is because of that b*tch, Bai Ling Shuang,” Bai Yi growled.
+“It is because of that bitch, Bai Ling Shuang,” Bai Yi growled.
 “Otherwise, why would I even come here?”

 When Han Sen heard this, he understood.
 Bai Ling Shuang was Princess Ten.
 She was the one that Bai Wei had a strong distaste for.